Iker Itoiz Ciaurriz

 Thesis title: The Political Commitment of Eric Hobsbawm: the passion for communist politics in a transformed world (1978-2012)

+Early-career historian with a strong interdisciplinary background in European Studies, Political Science and cultural analysis, as well as advanced English, French, Italian and Spanish language ability.
 I am historian of postwar Europe whose expertise lies in the history of European Left, political and intellectual history and political emotions.

 2014-2015: Msc in Contemporary History, Complutense University of Madrid.
 Specialization in Cultural Studies and Political Cultures with the following research: "The representations of Homosexuality: the mass media in Spain (2004-2011)"